cMadan/calcFD/README.md

 ## Citing the toolbox
 Please cite this paper if you use the toolbox:
-Madan, C. R., & Kensinger, E. A. (under review).
+Madan, C. R., & Kensinger, E. A. (in press).
 Cortical complexity as a measure of age-related brain atrophy.
+NeuroImage.

 ## Documentation